 I moved the plants back outside for the summer on April 29 (2018) and they were all glad to be out in the fresh air.
 I put it in a larger pot, too.

 This plant has the same requirements as Aloe, Gasteria, etc., etc., and so on.
 Basically, most members of the Asphodelaceae family.
-They well-draining soil, potting soil amended with additional grit and perlite or pumice works well.
+They like well-draining soil, potting soil amended with additional grit and perlite or pumice works well.
 Some collectors say pumice is better than perlite.
 There are a lot of potting soil recipes online for cactus and succulents, so you just have to experiment.
 A peat-based mix dries out and becomes hard to absorb water and may become hard over the winter.
 I am still experimenting…

 Although Aloe species do well in full sun, their leaves will burn so I usually keep mine in at least light shade.
 Some of them do just as good in part shade.
 You just have to experiment with the different species and see where they perform the best.
 Information online says this plant’s leaves are light green in shade and dark green in more light.